Frequently Asked Questions

 eBills are online invoices that display the same information as traditional paper billing statements.

 eBills provide convenient access from any computer with an Internet connection.
-Information is secure and confidential ? the eBill can only be viewed by the student or Authorized User(s).
+Information is secure and confidential.
+The eBill can only be viewed by the student and any Authorized User(s).
 There are no mailing and postal delays.

 There is no need to request a refund check for a credit balance that appears on your bursar account.
 The Bursar's Office performs a refund process each week.
 Refund checks can be electronically deposited to the checking account or savings account of your choice by enrolling in eRefund.
 See What is My eRefund?
 If you choose not to enroll in My eRefund, your refund check will be mailed to your local address on file.
 If no local address exists in our files, the check will be mailed to your home address.
 Students can no longer pick their refund check up from the Bursar's Office.